 Onboarding and training costs: Onboarding new employees involves significant costs, too, averaging about £3,600 per employee.
 These costs cover everything from initial training and managerial oversight to administrative expenses such as setting up IT hardware and processing documentation.

-Navigating the complexities of recruitment and onboarding can be challenging, especially in today’s competitive market.
+At BW Business Accountants & Advisers, we understand that navigating the complexities of recruitment and onboarding can be challenging, especially in today’s competitive market.
 To avoid unnecessary financial burdens, strategic planning and collaboration with an accountant can help streamline these processes effectively while ensuring the quality retention of talent within your company.

 Not sure if hiring a new employee is for you?
 Explore your options in our previous post: Growing Your Team | Independent Contractor vs Employee